We'd love an opportunity to meet you.

 Claim your free gift on arrival.

-WHEN & WHERE: Sundays, 9:30 am in Room 204 (14 weeks, Apr 30-Jul 30) TEACHER: Sammy Palacios, Adult Ministries Intern This course will offer a way of looking at Acts and Paul’s writings that is very easy to understand!
-From a bird’s eye perspective, we will offer a synthetic overview of not only the Book of Acts, but also all of Paul’s epistles (Romans to 2 Thessalonians; 1 & 2 Timothy, Titus, and Philemon).
-This is a great study for those who are new to the faith or those who are eager to grasp the overall message and themes of these books of the Bible.
+WHEN & WHERE: Sundays, 9:30 am in Room 202 (16 weeks, Sept 3 - Dec 17) TEACHER: Julian Solis From a bird’s eye perspective, we will offer a biblical survey of Hebrews, James, 1 Peter, 2 Peter, 1 John, 2 John, 3 John, Jude, & Revelation.
+This is a great study for those who are new to the faith or those who are eager to grasp the overall message and themes of the Scriptures.

 Ready to take the next step and get involved?
 Get on The City, our online community.